-Mr Sonu Cheema (Company Secretary) B.Comm, CPA
+Mr Sonu Cheema (Company Secretary and Chief Financial Officer) B.Comm, CPA

 Sonu Cheema has over 10 years' experience working with public and private companies in Australia and abroad.
 He currently serves as a Company Secretary for several ASX listed companies within the mineral exploration and technology sectors.
+Mr Sonu Cheema resigned as company secretary on 2 September 2024.